sashinpivotal/dsa-2022-10/readme.md

 - [Picture of linked list](https://www.geeksforgeeks.org/difference-between-singly-linked-list-and-doubly-linked-list/)

-## Challenge/Quiz questions after Day3
+## Challenge/Quiz questions after Day 3

 - What is the "base case"/"base condition" of the quick sort?
 - Is it possible to support Queue operations of "enqueue() to the tail" and "dequeue() from head" with a singular link node (instead of double link node as we've seen in our lab) assuming the queue has still both "head" and "tail"?